jermnelson/intro2libsys/textbook/chapters/two/middle-ages-islamic-renaissance.rst

 highlighting works by Euclid, Boethius, and Ptolemy.
 The last subject category was humane literature or what we would call rhetoric, history, grammar, poetry, and moral philosophy.
-A specific example of subject headings from the library of dukes of Urbino in Italy include: Scriptures, Church Fathers, Medicien, Law, Cosmography, History, Poets, Grammarians, and Orators with the more prominent and privileged material belonging to religious topics and treaties. [#]_
+A specific example of subject headings from the library of dukes of Urbino in Italy include: Scriptures, Church Fathers, Medicine, Law, Cosmography, History, Poets, Grammarians, and Orators with the more prominent and privileged material belonging to religious topics and treaties. [#]_